Hsin-Hung/MPC-framework/README.md

-# Instructions to run exp_group_by_join_naive with the socket version of Secrecy
-1. Follow the instruction 1-4 for the instructions for running exp-equality #3 with the sockets version of Secrecy.
-2. On all 3 VMs, switch to the experiments folder, and run "make exp-group-by-join-naive" to build the experiment.
-3. To run the experiment, run "./exp-group-by-join-naive RANK NUM_ROWS_1 NUM_ROWS_2" on each VM in the order vm1 --> vm2 --> vm0, where RANK is the respective VMs rank as designated in mpc_tcp.c (this is an integer value in [0,1,2]) and NUM_ROWS is the size of the table for which you wish to run the experiment, which has the be a power of 2.
-The NUM_ROWS needs to be the same across all 3 VMs, but the rank is going to be unique to each VM.
-Running this in the specified order (vm1, vm2, vm0) will result in a successful run and prints the measurement of the latency of the experiment.
 ## Building a Secure Communication Layer for Multi-Party Computing - Project Description

 ## 1. Visions and Goals of the Project